oconnor663/applied_crypto_2021_fall/sha256/readme.md

 ```

 Note that in this case the formula is pseudocode, not Python.
 The `:=` symbol
-means "is defined to be".
-Importantly, the `+` symbol here doesn't mean
+means "is defined to be", similar to `=` in Python.
+Importantly, the `+` symbol
-Python's `+`, but rather the `add32()` function that we defined back in
+in SHA-256 pseudocode does *not* mean Python's `+`, but rather the `add32()`
+function that we defined back in Problem&nbsp;1.
+(Implementing pseudocode using
-Problem&nbsp;1.
-This is the first time we've needed that helper function, but
+regular Python addition rather than `add32` will be a *common mistake*
-it won't be the last.
-Also depending on how you structure your Python code,
+throughout this project.)
+Depending on how you structure your Python code, you
-there's a good chance you'll make use of the
+might also want to use the
 [`.append()`](https://docs.python.org/3/tutorial/datastructures.html) method on
 lists.

+Define a function like `message_schedule(block)` which takes a 64-byte block
+and returns a 64-word list, according to the formula described above.
+Your
-Your input is an ASCII string of length 64.
-Convert it to bytes, and follow the
+input for this problem is an ASCII string of length 64.
+Convert it to bytes,
-procedure above to construct the complete message schedule, a list of 64 words.
+and use your `message_schedule()` function to construct message schedule for
-Your output should be that list.
+that block.
+Your output should be the resulting list.

 **Input:** an ASCII string of length 64, which represents a block of input for the compression function